If it's in the News, it's in our Polls. Public opinion polling since 2003.

 35% Expect Their Home’s Value To Go Up Over Next Year

-The pre-2014 optimism among homeowners seems to have softened a bit with the number who say their home is worth more than what they owe on the mortgage down from recent highs.
+The number of homeowners who say their home is worth more than what they owe on their mortgage has increased after a weak start to 2014.

-A new Rasmussen Reports national telephone survey finds that 53% feel the value of their home is more than what they owe.
-That's down from 62% in December, the highest finding since Rasmussen Reports began regular tracking on this question in April 2009.
-It’s also down from 58% in November and October.
-Thirty-two percent (32%) now say their home is not worth more than the amount they owe, up from 24% in December.
-Fifteen percent (15%) are not sure.
+A new Rasmussen Reports national telephone survey finds that 61% of homeowners feel the value of their home is more than what they owe on their mortgage.
+That is up from 53% in January, which was the lowest level of confidence ever measured for the month of January since Rasmussen Reports began regular tracking on this question in April 2009.
+Twenty-eight percent (28%) now say their home is not worth more than they owe, down from 32% in January.
+Eleven percent (11%) are not sure.
 (To see survey question wording, click here).

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.